ke177409/Product-Analysis/README.md

 * Visualizations

 ## Purpose & Context
-I conducted an in-depth exploratory analysis on multiple datasets, employing SQL and Tableau to extract valuable insights addressing crucial stakeholder inquiries.
-I was responsible for defining the project's scope and determining the ultimate presentation format.
-This initiative was an integral component of CareerFoundry's Data Immersion curriculum, with the added benefit of expert evaluation and constructive feedback provided by both a tutor and mentor.
+I was responsible for defining the project's scope and determining the final presentation format.
+This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated by my tutor and mentor.

 ## Data Cleaning, Integration, & Transformation
 * Corrected missing and inaccurate values by applying appropriate insert commands.